adncllng/vmock/src/pages/home/index.md

 [Curriculum Vitae](https://drive.google.com/file/d/1_BVz9B7jYhhOtxEgWyOKmY8bvVWjG2Ae/view)

-Involvement and collectives:
+Spaces and Collectives:

 [Project Someone's Innovative Social Pedagogy](https://projectsomeone.ca/) & [Landscape of Hate / Hope](https://www.concordia.ca/cuevents/offices/provost/fourth-space/programming/2022/08/08/Landscape-of-hate.html?c=%2Fnext-gen%2F4th-space%2Fthemes%2F4th-space-virtual)\
 [Centre for Oral History and Digital Storytelling](https://storytelling.concordia.ca/veronica-mockler/) & [Acts of Listening Lab](https://www.concordia.ca/cuevents/finearts/listening/2021/04/14/i_can-t_stand_the_idea_of_putting_words.html?c=/finearts/research/labs/acts-of-listening/news)\
 [Womxn Walk the Walk](https://womenwalkmontreal.tumblr.com/)

-Artist statement
+Artist Statement

-I hold the act of representation socially accountable and thereby dedicate my practice to the struggle for liberation from capitalism and imperialism.
+I hold the act of representation socially accountable and dedicate my practice to the struggle for liberation from capitalism and imperialism.
 I am a cis, straight, white, neurotypical, and non-disabled human.
-Who I am often places me in a priviledged position.
-Every day I work to better understanding my responsibilities as a human and artist who wishes to be in solidarity with people whose realities are different than mine.
+Often who I am places me in a privileged position.
+Every day I work to better understand my responsibilities as a human and artist who wishes to be in solidarity with people whose realities are different than mine.
 I could not do my work if weren't for the multifaceted expertise and generosity of the people I collaborate with.
 Any financial and material compensation that stems from collaborative work is shared between my collaborators and me through a transparent and mutual deliberation process based on each project's specificities.

 Recent Press Coverage